 Most insurance policies also agree to defend the insured in claims brought against them by third parties.
 In these cases, the insurance company has a duty to defend, and an unreasonable refusal to do so may constitute bad faith.

-It is not uncommon for an insurance company, in a health or disability policy, when faced with a claim to go back to the insured’s original application and scrutinize it for any reason to rescind (cancel) the policy altogether.
+It is not uncommon for an insurance company, in a health or disability policy, when faced with a claim to go back to the insured's original application and scrutinize it for any reason to rescind (cancel) the policy altogether.
 When a company behaves in this way, their actions and motives should be thoroughly investigated to determine whether they actually had grounds to rescind, and whether their reason for doing so was based on business or bad faith.
+It's important to review all of the potential legal resources you have available.

 Experienced Insurance Law Attorneys